Break the silence on menopause at work – download your FREE report now.

 Sarah: The first step is a meeting (face-to-face or virtually) with the right person – that might be the CEO, founder, their head of people, or people director – whoever will be responsible for running the audit.
 We’ll run through a number of questions from the company perspective on their current approach to wellbeing.
 All the questions fit into those six factors: that way we can get a feeling of what policies and processes they currently have in place.

 We’ll then discuss a communications plan internally and send out an all-company survey.
-Again, the survey is based around those six factors, and takes about 15 mins to complete for employees.
+Again, the survey is based around those six factors, and takes about 15 mins to complete.
 Once we have the data back, we’ll analyse it and create a detailed report that breaks down each factor, identifying strengths and areas for improvement.
-Finally, we give companies a roadmap of where they need to prioritise their time in terms of workplace wellbeing.
+Finally, we give companies a roadmap of where they need to prioritise their time to improve workplace wellbeing.

 How long does it take?